 Insomnia and fatigue which can exacerbate mood changes, cravings and cognition

 The majority of women will experience some period pain with their bleed.
-The fortunate ones experience a mild discomfort in the hours leading up to the commencement of their bleed and then perhaps for a few more hours whilst others will have pain so severe that they are bed-bound for days with heat packs and analgesics providing only limited relief.
+The fortunate ones experience only mild discomfort in the hours leading up to the commencement of their bleed and then perhaps for a few more hours.
+However, others will have pain so severe that they are bed-bound for days with heat packs and analgesics providing only limited relief.

 The types of pain can vary.
-Pain may be in the form of a dull ache or a sense of dragging and fullness or it could be in the form of cramp-like pain.
-Generally pain is in the lower abdomen but sometimes women will experience lower back pain and even pain extending down the legs.
+Pain may be in the form of a dull ache or perhaps a sense of dragging and fullness.
+It could also be in the form of griping, cramp-like pain.
+Generally, pain is in the lower abdomen but sometimes women will experience lower back pain and even pain extending down the legs.

-There are two classifications of dysmenorrhea.
-Secondary dysmenorrhea is period pain that is the result of an underlying condition such as endometriosis which is thought to affect 1 in 10 women.
+There are two different classifications of dysmenorrhea.
+Secondary dysmenorrhea is period pain that is the result of an underlying condition such as endometriosis.
+Endometriosis is thought to affect 1 in 10 women.
 The other classification for painful periods is called primary dysmenorrhea.
 This is the term given to period pain where there is no identified underlying condition.

 Heavy periods (aka menorrhagia)

 For most women, their period lasts between 3 and 7 days with some of these days having only some light spotting.
 The average loss of blood is approximately 50ml and for these women, there is no particular impact on daily activity or nightly sleep.
-Generally, they only need to change a tampon or pad every couple of hours on the “heavier” days and can get through the night uninterrupted as their flow generally slows overnight.
+Generally, they only need to change a regular tampon or pad every couple of hours on the “heavier” days.
+They can get through the night uninterrupted as their flow generally slows overnight.

 Transition to menopause